 The main issues Google has with the Diet and Fitness niches are coming from Landing Page Quality / Site Quality and from Marketing Misbehavior.

 Under Landing Page Quality / Site Quality we could see violations such as:

 • Lack of contact information or fake identity of the product owner

 • Bridge pages / mirroring / framing – in affiliate sites

 To the list above i would like to add the common problem with the video on the LP.
 Google tend to believe that any long video should come with internal navigation to specific places within the video and an option to pause, stop, restart etc. I know this cut conversion rate, but this is a new ball game, and we must adapt.

-Under Affiliate misbehavior, you could find any activities that creates a false picture of reality, the same as landing page quality issues above.
-Affiliate misbehavior is a wide-spread problem that exist in all sorts of ads: Banners, Text Ads, pop up/under, exit pages etc. Any violation in a single ad can trigger a process which might result in a wide scale product slap.
+Under Affiliate misbehavior, you could find any activities that creat a false picture of reality, the same as landing page quality issues above.
+Affiliate misbehavior is a wide-spread problem that is common in all sorts of ads: Banners, Text Ads, pop-up/under, exit pages etc. Any violation in a single ad can trigger a process which might result in a wide-scale product slap.